Water

 We aim to achieve this by 2025/26 through four streams of work:

-• Detecting leaks: this is done through a combination of the installation of strategic meters, pattern analysis, increasing reporting and a range of other methods including the use of heat-vision cameras
+• Detecting leaks: this is done through a combination of the installation of strategic meters, pattern analysis, increasing reporting and a range of other methods including the use of heat-vision cameras.

-• Reducing consumption: through changes in equipment, behaviour and usage in both residences and academic buildings
+• Reducing consumption: through changes in equipment, behaviour and usage in both residences and academic buildings.

 • Independent supply: our Stag Hill campus benefits from an independent supply of water sourced from an onsite borehole, which helps to reduce both the costs and energy required for transportation.
-As part of our ongoing efforts to promote sustainability, we are currently working towards installing a second borehole at our manor park campus.

 • Preventing waste: we have implemented intelligent controls, and reduced flush and flow rates across our campus to prevent water wastage.
 This has resulted in a significant reduction in the amount of water that would have otherwise been potentially wasted.
 We are committed to continuously expanding this program to further reduce our environmental impact.